microsoft/ExperimentTools/docs/xt/topics/creating_xt_services.rst

 #.
 Replace each of the service names in the above with your Azure service names (suggestion: do an editor search & replace "phoenix" to your team name).

 #.
-For each "key" string, replace with the associated service key or connection string values.
+Replace each "key" string with the associated service key or connection string values.
 For this step, go to each service in the Azure Portal, choose the **Access Keys** tab or **Connection string** tab in the left panel, and copy the primary key or connection string value.

    For the **Storage** service: